isomerpages/moe-aps/_curriculum/Character Education/Sexuality Education Programme.md

 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are taught
 skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.&nbsp;The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family. and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.&nbsp;</p>
-<p><strong>At Assumption Pathway School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2024:</strong>
+<p><strong>At Assumption Pathway School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2025:</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>